HMRC changes to VAT treatment in the construction supply chain

-You are probably aware of the pending changes in October 2019 coming from the HMRC, on how it is changing the treatment of VAT in the construction industry supply chain.
+You are probably aware of the pending changes in 1st March 2021 coming from the HMRC, and how it is changing the treatment of VAT in the construction industry supply chain.

 Many clients are already promoting awareness campaigns to their supply chain via mailshots and email information sheets.

-Linsco Ltd are a valued service provider within that supply chain and have also been made aware of our own situation, as we are within the scope of CIS holding gross status.
+Linsco Recruitment Ltd is a valued service provider within that supply chain and have also been made aware of our own situation, as we are within the scope of CIS holding gross status.

 Many clients are blanketing their supply chain who are within CIS with the new Domestic Reverse Charge, and have started confirming that payment of VAT will be made under the new rules, and that they will not be paying the VAT element on the invoices.

 However, this is not the case for Linsco.

 There are certain supplies within the scope of CIS that are exempt from the new Domestic Reverse Charge.